lukejacksonn/Lorem/README.md

 </div>
 ```

-The content makes no sense to anybody but for demonstration purposes it works great.
-This is a simple solution that works if you want to model short amounts of static content of which you know the length and know it will never change.
+The content makes no sense but for demonstrative purposes it works great.
+When trying to model dynamic content (say a list of comments).. then copy/pasting becomes hard work and may not give an accurate representation real content would look like.

-If you are trying to model dynamic content on the other hand (say a list of user comments with undefined lengths).. then this system soon becomes very expensive to maintain and doesn't gives an accurate representation of what you are trying to model anyway.
-Loremjs is a javascript solution developed to solve this problem..
+This plugin was built to keep your filler realistically dynamic and your code tidy!

 USAGE